-- Select Autonegotiate Speed/Duplex to allow the network interface card to autonegotiate the line speed and duplex setting for an interface. - Select Manually configure Speed/Duplex to manually set an interface data-transfer rate. - Duplex options are either half duplex or full duplex. - Speed options listed are limited to the capabilities of the hardware device.
-Options are 10 Mb, 100 Mb, 1000 Mb, and 10 Gb. - Half-duplex is available for 10 Mb and 100 Mb speeds only. - 1000 Mb and 10 Gb line speeds require full-duplex. - Optical interfaces require the Autonegotiate option. - The copper interface default is 10 Gb.
+- Select Autonegotiate Speed/Duplex to allow the network interface card to autonegotiate the line speed and duplex setting for an interface. - Select Manually configure Speed/Duplex to manually set an interface data-transfer rate. - (i) Note: This option is not available on DD6900, DD9400, and DD9900 systems. - Duplex options are either half duplex or full duplex. - Speed options listed are limited to the capabilities of the hardware device.
+Options are 10 Mb, 100 Mb, 1000 Mb, and 10 Gb. - Half-duplex is available for 10 Mb and 100 Mb speeds only. - 1000 Mb and 10 Gb line speeds require full-duplex. - Optical interfaces require the Autonegotiate option.

+The copper interface default is 10 Gb.
 If a copper interface is set to 1000 Gb or 10 Gb line speed, the duplex must be full-duplex.